sberserker/dcagdax/README.md

 - added after flag

-Potentially can support FTX and Gemini exchanges as implementation was abstracted but left unfinished due to both of the dont support bank deposit at the moment.
+Potentially can support FTX and Gemini exchanges as implementation was abstracted but left unfinished due to both of them dont support bank deposit at the moment.

 ## Setup